-Dan Brown certainly packed a lot into the 500-plus pages of The Lost Symbol.
+Dan Brown certainly packed a lot into the 500-plus pages of his novel The Lost Symbol.
 But perhaps the key element to the story is the search for the ‘Lost Word’, and – in the final pages – Robert Langdon’s discovery as to what that actually means.
 In the early chapters, Langdon explains to Sato that the Lost Word was “one of Freemasonry’s most enduring symbols”…

 …a single word, written in an arcane language that man could no longer decipher.
 The Word, like the Mysteries themselves, promised to unveil its hidden power only to those enlightened enough to decrypt it.
 “It is said,” Langdon concluded, “that if you can possess and understand the Lost Word . . . then the Ancient Mysteries will become clear to you.”

 Later, when Langdon is incredulous at Peter Solomon’s insistence that the ‘treasure’ buried in Washington, D.C. is the Bible, he is counseled that powerful secrets are hidden within its pages: “a vast collection of untapped wisdom waiting to be unveiled.”
 This seems a quantum leap: the ‘Lost Word’ has jumped from legendary Masonic treasure, to being hidden Biblical wisdom.
 What is Dan Brown getting at?

 The answer lies in one of Brown’s major sources for his previous novel: the ‘Gnostic Gospels’, a collection of early writings about the teachings of Jesus which are not part of the Biblical canon of mainstream Christianity.